sqlfluff/sqlfluff/docs/source/configuration.rst

 closer *overriding* (or *patching*, if you will) values from other files.
 That means you'll end up with a final config which will be a patchwork of all the values from the config files loaded up to that path.
-The exception to this is the value for `templater`, which must be set in the
+The exception to this is the value for `templater`, which cannot be set in config files in subdirectories of the working directory.
 You don't **need** any config files to be present to make *SQLFluff* work.
 If you do want to override any values though SQLFluff will use files in the following locations in order, with values from later